-The Faculty of Science and Technology and Academic Council meeting held on 08.02.2021 and 07.04.2021 respectively have approved the above said proposal and the same is hereby notified.
+The Faculty of Science & Technology and Academic Council at their meetings held on 15-09-2022 and 23-09-2022 respectively has also approved the above said syllabus and hence it is hereby notified.

-The detailed Syllabus & Regulations is annexed.
-The contents may be downloaded from the University Website i.e., www.uni-mysore.ac.in.
+The syllabus and Examination pattern is annexed herewith and the contents may be downloaded from the University Website i.e., www.uni-mysore.ac.in.